-All medication is kept in the office.
+All medication is kept in the office or designated, locked, storage space.

 Diabetes and Asthma: The school will work with parents to develop an Individual Diabetes Care Plan or an Individual Asthma Care Plan for all children with diabetes and/or asthma.
 Please make sure that school personnel are aware of your child's medical needs so that we can respond appropriately.